 - > Physicians,

-- Certified Nurse Practitioners,
+- Certified Nurse Practitioners.

-- ➤ Midwives,
+- Midwives,

-- ➤ Dentists,
+- Dentists,

-- ➢ Podiatrists,
+- Podiatrists,

 - Registered Physician Assistants, or

-New York State Education Department-certified optometrists licensed by law and currently registered to prescribe prescription drugs.
+- ➤ New York State Education Department-certified optometrists licensed by law and currently registered to prescribe prescription drugs.

-Interns and unlicensed residents may prescribe drugs (under the supervision of a licensed physician or dentist) as part of their official duties as members of a hospital staff.
-The attending/supervising physician's name and NPI number must be provided on all prescriptions written by the intern or unlicensed resident.
+Unlicensed interns and residents may prescribe drugs (under the supervision of a licensed physician or dentist) as part of their official duties as members of a hospital staff.
+The Medicaid enrolled attending/supervising physician's name and NPI number must be provided on all prescriptions written by the unlicensed intern or resident.